AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Some colleagues I thought would reach out didn't.
 On the flip side, some people I didn't expect reached out.
 I want to believe that it's not because the relationship did not matter but because it makes for an awkward conversation.

+I wish some more of my colleagues had asked how I was doing and if I wanted to catch up.
+Even some messages that made me feel I had a beneficial impact on them would have been appreciated.
+Anything I could take with me for the future would have made the experience less painful.

 If you are on the other side and know someone who has been laid off, don't be a stranger.
 Drop them an email or a slack message asking if they want to get together for a coffee.
 Even if they ignore you or say no, that's fine.
 Everyone deals with this differently.
 The important thing is that they will remember that you reached out to them.

-I wish some more of my colleagues had asked how I was doing and if I wanted to catch up.
-Even some messages that made me feel I had a beneficial impact on them would have been appreciated.
-Anything I could take with me for the future would have made the experience less painful.
+### Thoughts about the reason for laying me off

+The official reason for disestablishing my role was that the company had too many backend engineers.
+I was "too senior" (whatever that means) and hence expensive to keep on.
+By letting me go, they could save more jobs.

+Although this might be true, it doesn't make sense to me for various reasons.

+> It was the easiest way to silence what I think they saw as disruptive dissent

+Like other startups I have been a part of, I joined this one early in the company's life before the founders built the leadership team.
+From the beginning, I openly raised things I disagreed with or thought could be better.

+I feel that as the company grew, leadership became increasingly uncomfortable with my standing up for my principles.
+It's possible that advocating for pay transparency and disagreeing with mandatory in-office days, etc., is what put the final nail in the coffin.

+Leadership might have been threatened by my discussions in internal forums around things I felt were incorrect, as they probably felt called out.

-## Light at the end of the tunnel
+## It worked out in the end

 Everything worked out for me in the end.

 I got a month of severance.
 I also had many annual leaves left over, which got paid out.
-After I raised my concerns with the founders, they also vested the options that were about to vest.
+After I raised my concerns with the founders, they also vested the 25% of my options.
+The company also allowed us to keep access to slack/email so that we could say our goodbyes.

 I landed a job almost immediately but took a month to unwind before starting the new position. _Previously, the time for getting a new job has varied from 1 to 6 months, so this was a pleasant surprise._